NurOS-Linux/aetherapps/mediaplayer/README.md

 - Email: anmitalidev@example.com

 ---
-*Built with ❤️ using DeltaDesign Concept Night*
+*Built with ❤️ using AetherDesign Concept Night*